C/C++ Compiler Toolchain + BC + Bison + Flex + GNU Multiple Precision Arithmetic

 Does It Scale Well With Increasing Cores?

-No, based on the automated analysis of the collected public benchmark data, this test / test settings does not generally scale well with increasing CPU core counts.
+Yes, based on the automated analysis of the collected public benchmark data, this test / test settings does generally scale well with increasing CPU core counts.
 Data based on publicly available results for this test / test settings, separated by vendor, result divided by the reference CPU clock speed, grouped by matching physical CPU core count, and normalized against the smallest core count tested from each vendor for each CPU having a sufficient number of test samples and statistically significant data.